shausindustries/Mips_32_processor/README.md

 - Develop the control system for the latter.
 - Develop a pipelined version of the MIPS-32 processor.
 - Hazard handling.

+**_Sources:_*
+- Digital Design and Computer Architecture
+- Computer Architecture and Design